 Financial Aid: Academic standing review is an academic process independent of federal guidelines managing access to student aid.
 It is possible to be allowed to continue at the University academically but be denied financial aid eligibility.
 ALL students who have financial aid and find themselves in academic difficulty should meet with their financial aid advisor to understand their personal situation.

 Continued failure to make satisfactory progress toward a degree will inevitably result in dismissal from the University.
 Low grade point average, unexplained semester absences, refusal to complete prescribed remedial coursework, unwillingness to honor the recommendations of the Academic Standing Committee and/or other specific conditions are but a few of the situations that can undermine satisfactory progress and constitute legitimate grounds for dismissal.

 Once dismissed for scholastic failure, a student is ineligible to enroll in further courses at the University until s/he is readmitted by the Academic Standing Committee.
 Dismissal does not suspend a student’s responsibility to meet prior course commitments.
 Consequently, all Incomplete “I” grades will convert to “F” grades unless attended to within one academic year.

-Students who have been academically dismissed may apply for readmission after one semester by providing the appropriate committee with a written letter of petition.
+Students who have been academically dismissed may apply for readmission after two semesters (summer counts as one semester) by providing the appropriate committee with a written letter of petition.
 The filing deadline for petitioning is August 1 for fall re-admission and December 1 for spring re-admission.
 Please address the letter to: "The Academic Standing Committee.”